-\begin{proof}[Proof of Proposition~\ref{prop:number-cells}] At a high level, the idea of the proof is to modify the construction of the Mondrian partition (and hence, the distribution of the underlying process) without affecting the expected number of cells.
-More precisely, we show a recursively way to transform the Mondrian process that breaks the underlying independence structure but leaves $\E [K_\lambda]$ unchanged, and which eventually leads to a random partition $\wt \mondrian_\lambda$ for which this quantity can be computed directly and equals $(1+\lambda)^d$.
+\begin{proof}[Sketch of Proof of Proposition~\ref{prop:number-cells}] Let us provide here an outline of the argument; a fully detailed proof is available in the Supplementary Material.
+The general idea of the proof is to modify the construction of Mondrian partitions (and hence their distribution) in a way that leaves the expected number of cells unchanged, while making this quantity directly computable.